jojokarlin/Git_DRI_Jan_2017/3_gitConfig.md

 ## Make sure Git is installed on your computer.

+## Make sure Sublime Text 3 is installed on your computer.
+If not, click the following link and install at [http://www.sublimetext.com/3](http://www.sublimetext.com/3/).

 Open your terminal/bash:

 Mac: press the space bar and the command key at the same time and type in "terminal."